PythonHacker24/concordium-local-chain/README.md

 ```bash
 yarn run tauri build
 ```
 Please note that the application would be compiled for the OS you are currently running.
+The commands provided here are with respect to the project's root directory.

 ## Contribution 🤝